Rights and Relationships for People with Learning Disabilities

 Course information:

-1. To enable participants to understand the core principles of human rights and why they are relevant to people with learning disabilities.
+1. Will enable participants to understand the core principles of Human Rights Act 1998 and why they are relevant to people with learning disabilities.

-2. To enable participants to understand the key features and purpose of the human rights act and how it can be used in everyday practice.
+2. Help participants to understand the key features and purpose of the human rights act and how it can be used in everyday practice.

-3. To enable participants to understand how human rights principles and standards apply to in the context of their work setting.
+3. Enable participants to understand how Human Rights principles and standards apply to in the context of their work setting.

 The trainers will be using a PowerPoint based presentation with several group participation workshops throughout the day.